 Jay Hineman, Senior Mathematician

-Jay Hineman received his Ph.D. in Mathematics from University of Kentucky in 2012.
-He has worked as a researcher and instructor at University of Kentucky and Fordham University.
-Jay has extensive knowledge of numerical simulation and analysis of liquid crystals, ion electrochemistry, and biomembranes and holds a graduate certificate computational fluid dynamics from University of Kentucky.
+Jay Hineman received his Ph.D. in Mathematics from the University of Kentucky in 2012.
+He has worked as a researcher and instructor at the University of Kentucky and Fordham University.
+Jay has extensive knowledge of numerical simulation and analysis of liquid crystals, ion electrochemistry, and biomembranes; and holds a graduate certificate in computational fluid dynamics from the University of Kentucky.
 Many of these topics have rich geometric interpretations (harmonic maps, curvature flow) applicable to broader questions about data.
-In addition to this he is experienced in configuring OS and hardware to build and run large scale scientific codes.
+In addition, he is experienced in configuring OS and hardware to build and run large scale scientific code.

-At GDA Jay has applied his mathematical and computational background to integrating TDA tools with machine learning techniques and other signal processing techniques for target tracking and classification and the modeling and control of system of systems for agile logistics and miltary medicine.
+At GDA, Jay has applied his mathematical and computational background to integrating TDA tools with machine learning techniques.
+He has focused on the domains of data fusion for targeting and control of system of systems for agile logistics and military medicine.

 Nathan Borggren, Senior Physicist

-Nathan Borggren is a physicist at GDA who also brings expertise in computation and statistics.
-His scientific journey has ventured to the moons of Saturn aboard the Cassini spacecraft and back to the nuclear furnace of particle collisions at the Relativistic Heavy Ion Collider.
-He did his Ph.D. from Stony Brook University in New York on stochasticity in a genetic switch.
+Nathan Borggren is a physicist at GDA who brings expertise in computation and statistics.
+His scientific journey has led him to the moons of Saturn aboard the Cassini spacecraft and to the nuclear furnace of particle collisions at the Relativistic Heavy Ion Collider.
+He received his Ph.D. from Stony Brook University in New York, completing a thesis on stochasticity in a genetic switch.

-Nathan is intrigued by noise wherever he can find it, and can find it anywhere.
-From genetic networks, to financial markets and superconducting circuits he counts things and histograms them, starting at the beginning, going until the end and then stopping.
+Nathan is intrigued by noise wherever he can find it — from genetic networks to financial markets to superconducting circuits.
 He leads the blockchain and IoT related efforts at GDA.